 - Proven solution: The company has been around for over 25 years and has accumulated an enviable client list that speaks for itself.

-- International support: The tool is available in six different languages with global language support at the clients’ disposal.
+- International support: The tool is available in six languages, with global language support at the client’s disposal.

 - Multiple changes: They’ve changed the name of the company three times in the last few years, and sometimes big changes aren’t properly communicated to its customers.

 - No free plan: You can’t use the platform for free outside of the free trial.

 - Lacking searching feature: You can’t use the search feature to look for documents based on a signee’s name, and it can be hard to find older documents.